SaiAryanS/CareerPilot-AI-Resume-Analyzer/README.md

 -   [Node.js](https://nodejs.org/en) (version 18 or higher)
 -   npm or yarn
--   A MongoDB database (you can get a free one from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas))
+-   A MongoDB database (either a local installation or a free cloud instance from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas))

 ### Installation